bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Okay.
 So most transactions are well over 64 bytes or at least more than 64 bytes.
 That's normal for a transaction to be more than 64 bytes.
-If you see a 64 byte transaction, it's kind of something special.
+If you see a 64-byte transaction, it's kind of something special.

 Sjors Provoost: 00:43:59